Cat on a Hot Tin Roof (1958 film): Plot

-As the party winds down, Big Daddy meets with Brick in his room, and says that he is fed up with Brick's behavior and alcoholism, demanding to know why he is so stubborn.
-At one point, Maggie joins them and, at Brick's insistence, reveals what happened a few years ago, on the night when Brick's best friend and football teammate, Skipper, took his life.
-Maggie was jealous of Skipper because he had more of Brick's time.
-She explains that Brick's infatuation with Skipper was misguided, as Skipper was far less good on the field and in life than Brick wanted to believe, and Skipper depended on Brick much more than Brick depended on Skipper.
-She says that Skipper was lost without Brick at his side.
-She thought about ruining their relationship "by any means necessary".
-To this end, she considered making love with Skipper, and use this information to let her husband question Skipper's loyalty.
-However, when she found herself in Skipper's hotel bedroom, she realized that she could have lost Brick instead, she changed her mind and ran away.
-That very same night, Skipper phoned Brick falsely claiming to have made love with Maggie.
-Since then, Brick had blamed Maggie for infidelity, hence refusing making love to her.
-Also, Brick had blamed himself for not having answered further phone calls from Skipper that night, hence his self-destruction with alcohol out of sense of guilt for Skipper's death.
+As the party winds down, Big Daddy meets with Brick in his room, saying that he is fed up with Brick's behavior and alcoholism.
+Maggie joins them; at Brick's insistence, she reveals what happened a few years before, on the night Brick's best friend and football teammate, Skipper, took his life.
+Maggie was jealous of Skipper, who usurped Brick's attention.
+Brick's infatuation with Skipper was misguided, as Skipper was far less accomplished on the field and in life than Brick wanted to believe.
+Skipper was lost without Brick at his side, much more dependent on Brick than Brick was dependent on Skipper.
+Determined to ruin the Brick-Skipper relationship "by any means necessary", she considered having sex with Skipper, making her husband question Skipper's loyalty.
+In Skipper's hotel bedroom, however, realizing she could have lost Brick instead, Maggie changed her mind and ran away.
+That very night, Skipper phoned Brick, falsely claiming to have had sex with Maggie.
+Since then, Brick blamed Maggie for infidelity, refusing to have sex with her.
+After Skipper's suicide, Brick had blamed himself for not having answered further phone calls from Skipper, resulting in Brick's self-destructive dependence on alcohol out of guilt over Skipper's death.